ravnhq/JS-Nerdery-Challenges/QUESTIONS.md

 #### What is OOP?

 Is a programing paradigm based on the concept of objects which have packed data and methods inside.
-It use classes that are useful to represent and modeling real world data from which objects can be initialized, where each is completely individual from the other and only share the parent class structure.
+It use classes that are useful to represent and modeling real world data, and also to create instantiated objects, where each is completely individual from the other and only share the parent class structure.

 ```javascript
 const House = function (owner, rooms, bathrooms) {